carpentries/trainers/governance.md

 engagement.
 1. After the dedicated meeting, an additional one week to comment and propose revisions to the change.
+1. After the two week comment period, final documentation will be submitted to The Carpentries Executive Council for approval.
-1. After the two week comment period, a proposal moves to a vote among all trainers.
+1. Once approved by the Executive Council, proposal moves to a vote among all trainers.

 A proposal is adopted with a quorum of 60% of Active badged Trainers voting (for,against, or abstain) and 75% of the votes in favor.
-All changes to Committee documentation must additionally be approved by The Carpentries Executive Council before they go into effect.
+New documentation goes into effect immediately upon approval.

 ## Removal